missionpinball/mpf/README.md

 Contributing
 ------------
-MPF is a labor of love awesome pinball-loving people.
-There's a list of authors in the AUTHORS file.
-We'd love for you to join us!
-Even if you don't know Python well, you can help improve the documentation or write how to guides.
-Drop us a line in the forum, or make a change and submit a pull request!
-More info about [Contributing Code](http://docs.missionpinball.org/en/latest/about/contributing_to_mpf.html) and [Contributing Documentation](http://docs.missionpinball.org/en/latest/about/contributing_to_mpf_docs.html).
+MPF is a passion project supported by an awesome pinball-loving community.
+Are you a Python coder, documentation writer, or pinball lover?
+Join the community!
+Drop us a line in the forum, or make a change and submit a pull request.
+For more information about contributing please visit [Contributing Code](http://docs.missionpinball.org/en/latest/about/contributing_to_mpf.html) and [Contributing Documentation](http://docs.missionpinball.org/en/latest/about/contributing_to_mpf_docs.html).

 License